MP Estate Planning UK

 • Birth or adoption of children or grandchildren

-• Moving to a different jurisdiction
+• Moving to a different country or acquiring property abroad

 Life Changes That May Affect Your Will